by Silvia E. Hines

 “I really don’t know, Dr. Freud,” Jenny says.
 “Isn’t it between you and my unconscious mind to decide?
 I’ll stay out of it.”

 “Wait a minute here,” Wendy says.
-“A moment ago we were all studying medicine, and now, suddenly, you both sound like psych residents.”
+“A minute ago we were all studying medicine, and now you both sound like psych residents.”

 The three move back to the small living room area and sit with their coffees in hand.
 Josh brings a box of chocolate cookies with him from the kitchenette and places it on the floor in front of them.

 “It’s okay to talk about it.
-I guess I was influenced by learning that my mother’s first baby died years before I was born.
-I knew I couldn’t bring Ben back to life for her, so I wanted to save future Bens before they died.”
+Sure I was influenced by learning that my mother’s first baby died years before I was born.
+I couldn’t bring Ben back to life for her, so I wanted to save future Bens before they died.”

 Jenny pauses, takes a few breaths, announces that it’s getting warm in the apartment and turns on the old-fashioned rotating fan that sits on the floor in the middle of the room.
 When no one speaks, she continues.

-“You know,” she says, “after Josh and I had dinner with my mother last week, when I should have been sleeping, I drove up to the apartment where it all happened.”
+“You know,” she says, “after Josh and I had dinner with my mother last week, when I should have been studying, I drove to the apartment where it happened.”

 “Where what happened?”
 Wendy’s brown almond eyes enlarge.

 “Where Ben died.
 It’s not too far from the shoreline, just a little east of here, a very small town called Cantonbrook, where my parents lived when they were first married.
-I found the address on envelopes in a shoebox in my mother’s closet, letters written to her during the year it happened.
-I was always a little snoop.
-I wrote down the address because I thought someday I’d go there.”
+I’d found the address years ago on envelopes in a shoebox in my mother’s closet, letters written to her during the year it happened.”

 “You should have asked me to come!”
-Wendy exhorts.
+Wendy scolds.
 “What was it like?”

 “What did you do?”
 Josh asks.

 “I walked a few blocks and imagined them strolling on those streets with baby Ben in a Snugli carrier.
-I don’t think he lived long enough to go in one of those back carriers with the aluminum poles.
-There was a lake nearby they probably walked around.
-You know, when I think of my parents in those bright, wild, hippie clothes, probably smoking pot, although neither of them has owned up to that.
-I can’t imagine those innocent, goofy kids coping with the death of a baby!”
+I don’t think he lived long enough to go in those back carriers with the aluminum poles.
+There was a lake nearby they probably walked around.”

 “Very interesting,” Wendy says.
 “Did you ring the doorbell?
 Did you learn anything?”

 “Of course I didn’t ring the bell.
-This happened thirty years ago!
-And I needed to get back to the present, the books.
-It was a little crazy of me to take the time to drive out there.”
+This happened forty years ago!
+It was crazy of me to take the time to drive out there.”

-“There’s probably nothing more to learn, anyway,” Wendy says.
-“It happened and that’s all there is to it.
+“There’s probably nothing more to learn.”
+Wendy offers.
+“It happened, and that’s all there is to it.
 Just like in a newspaper story, the facts tell the story.
 The tragic death of a baby without warning.”

 “A newspaper story?”
 Josh says, his eyes widening.
 “Do you think there’s a newspaper story?”

-“A baby dies of what may at first have been unknown causes,” says Wendy.
+“A baby dies of unknown cause,” says Wendy.
 “There might be something.
-At least, an obituary.”
+At least an obituary.”

 Jenny bolts upright from her position on the floor.
 “I think there was a newspaper story,” she says.
-“There were newspaper clippings in that same closet where I found the old letters.
-But my mother caught me and took the clippings away.
-I don’t think I could have read well enough then anyway.
-The clippings never reappeared.
-I think I knew the articles were about Ben, but now that I think about it, she had already told me about Ben’s dying, so why did she take them away?”
+“There were clippings in that same closet where I found the old letters.
+My mother caught me with them and took them away.”

-Wendy is on her feet again.
+Wendy is on her feet, too.
 “Them?” she says.
-“Why would there be more than one newspaper story for a thing like that?”
+“Why would there be more than one story for a thing like that?”